EthanJWright/foundryvtt-importer/README.md

 ## Plans for future implementation

 - Import journals from markdown directories (such as Obsidian)
+- Actor importing is basic, want to add fine tuning for Items & add Spells
 - Make settings more configurable (to hide unused elements)
 - Make parsers more modular to allow for easy extensibility